Shanghai Blues 2024 (4K Restoration)

 Shanghai Blues was the first film produced by the Hong Kong-based Film Workshop, which was established by director Tsui Hark and producer Nansun Shi.
 Unlike mainstream big-budget comedy films from Cinema City, which Tsui frequently worked with, the film focuses on character development and features a solid dramatic structure, but nevertheless still retains an element of comedy typical of Cinema City films, such as caricatures and slapstick scenes in confined spaces.
 Following the victory in the war of resistance against Japan, the world was still in chaos, and the protagonist left Shanghai at a time of profound social change.
 The film was premiered two weeks after the signing of the Sino-British Joint Declaration in 1984 and is testament to Tsui’s palpable sense of the times.

-The screening on 16 November will be followed by a panel discussion with filmmakers and film critics that have worked with Tsui Hark, moderated by M+ Curator-at-large of Hong Kong Film and Media Li Cheuk-to.
+The screening on 16 November will be followed by a panel discussion with Keeto Lam and Jimmy Lau, screenwriters and critics who have worked with Tsui Hark, moderated by M+ Curator-at-large of Hong Kong Film and Media Li Cheuk-to.

 About the Director